-Finally for the deletion, we use almost identical arguments in both cases of Figure 4, since the deletion of an intersection also multiplies the permutation of the graph by appropriate transposition.
-The only difference is in the second case, when we have to use the following trivial identity:
+For the deletion, we use almost identical arguments in both cases of Figure 4, since the deletion of an intersection also multiplies the permutation of the graph by the appropriate transposition.
+The only difference is that in the second case, instead of (\ref{commutation}) we have to use the following identity: